sefinek24/Genshin-Impact-ReShade/README.md

 1. [Main page](https://github.com/sefinek24/Genshin-Impact-ReShade/wiki/07.-Installation)
 2. [Automatic installation](https://github.com/sefinek24/Genshin-Impact-ReShade/wiki/07.-Installation#-automatic-installation)
 3. [Manual installation](https://github.com/sefinek24/Genshin-Impact-ReShade/wiki/07.-Installation#-manually-installation)

-### 😼 » Suggestion
-Kindly avoid downloading files from this repository, including any branches, as the current versions are still in the beta testing phase.
-There is a high likelihood of the mod not functioning properly or encountering other problems.
-It is strongly recommended that you opt for the installer instead, as it guarantees access to the stable and fully operational version of the mod.

 ### 📝 » Note
 After the installation is complete, you should open the Stella Launcher and start the game by clicking on the **Start game** button.